Schubert Class and cyclotomic nilHecke algebras: The duality

 \begin{rem} We remark that Xingyu Dai has considered the inverse map $\hat{\tau}^{-1}$ and claimed the existence of a similar isomorphism in \cite[Theorem 3.1]{Dai}.
 However, there are several serious gaps in his ``proof".
-Not only did he mix the Grassmannian $\mathbb{G}_{n,\ell-n}$ with the Grassmannian $\mathbb{G}_{\ell-n,n}$ in \cite{Dai} but also the key results (\cite[Lemma 3.8, Proposition 3.9]{Dai}) on which his ``proof" of \cite[Theorem 3.1]{Dai} relies are both false (e.g., compare them with our Lemma \ref{commutation2} and Lemma \ref{commutation3} in the current paper). \end{rem}
+Not only did he mix the Grassmannian $\mathbb{G}_{n,\ell}$ with the Grassmannian $\mathbb{G}_{\ell-n,\ell}$ in \cite{Dai} but also the key results (\cite[Lemma 3.8, Proposition 3.9]{Dai}) on which his ``proof" of \cite[Theorem 3.1]{Dai} relies are both false. \end{rem}

-Recall that there is a natural isomorphism $\zeta$ between the cohomology algebra $\Hc^*(\mathbb{G}_{n,\ell-n},\Z)=\Z[c_1,\cdots,c_n,\bar{c}_1,\cdots,\bar{c}_{\ell-n}]$ and the cohomology algebra $\Hc^*(\mathbb{G}_{\ell-n,n},\Z)=\Z[c_1,\cdots,c_{\ell-n},\bar{c}_1,\cdots,\bar{c}_{n}]$ which is defined on generators by
+Recall that there is a natural isomorphism $\zeta$ between the cohomology algebra $\Hc^*(\mathbb{G}_{n,\ell},\Z)=\Z\<c_1,\cdots,c_n,\bar{c}_1,\cdots,\bar{c}_{\ell-n}\>$ and the cohomology algebra $\Hc^*(\mathbb{G}_{\ell-n,\ell},\Z)=\Z\<c_1,\cdots,c_{\ell-n},\bar{c}_1,\cdots,\bar{c}_{n}\>$ which is defined on generators by

 \begin{thm} With the notations as above, we have that, for any $(a_1,\cdots,a_n)\in\Theta_{\ell,n}$, $\zeta\bigl((a_1,\cdots,a_n)\bigr)$ is equal to the Schubert class basis element represented by the $(\ell-n)$-tuple $\hat{\tau}^{-1}\circ\tau(a_1,\cdots,a_n)$. \end{thm}